Robust Routing Made Easy: More Efficient Reinforcement

-Consider $v\in V$.
+\paragraph{Simulation under \texorpdfstring{\om{p}}{Om(p)}} Consider $v\in V$.
 We want to maintain the invariant that in each round, \emph{some} $v_i$ has a copy of the state of $v$ in $A$.
-To this end, $v'\in V'$ \begin{compactenum}[\bfseries (1)] \item initializes local copies of all state variables of $v$ as in $A$ and sets $\know_{v'}=\true$; \item sends on each link $(v',w')\in E'$ in each round \begin{compactitem} \item the message $P(v')$ would send on $(P(v'),P(w'))$ when executing $A$ if $\know_{v'}=\true$ and $P(v')$ would send a message, \item a special symbol $\bot$ if $\know_{v'}=\true$ and $v$ would not send a message on $(P(v'),P(w'))$ when executing $A$, or \item no message if $\know_{v'}=\false$; \end{compactitem} \item if, in a given round, $\know_{v'}=\true$ and $v'$ receives for each neighbor $w$ of $P(v')$ a message from some $w_j\in V'$, it updates the local copy of the state of $v$ in $A$ as if $P(v')$ received this message (interpreting $\bot$ as no message); and \item if this is not the case, $v'$ sets $\know_{v'}=\false$. \end{compactenum} We claim that as long as $\know_{v'}=\true$ at $v'$, $v'$ has indeed a copy of the state of $P(v')$ in the corresponding execution of $A$; therefore, it can send the right messages and update its state variables correctly.
+To this end, $v'\in V'$ \begin{compactenum}[\bfseries (1)] \item initializes local copies of all state variables of $v$ as in $A$ and sets $\know_{v'}=\true$; \item sends on each link $(v',w')\in E'$ in each round \begin{compactitem} \item message $M$, if $P(v')$ would send $M$ via $(P(v'),P(w'))$ when executing $A$ and $\know_{v'}=\true$, \item a special symbol $\bot$ if $\know_{v'}=\true$, but $v$ would not send a message via $(P(v'),P(w'))$ according to $A$, or \item no message if $\know_{v'}=\false$; \end{compactitem} \item if, in a given round, $\know_{v'}=\true$ and $v'$ receives for each neighbor $w$ of $P(v')$ a message from some $w_j\in V'$, it updates the local copy of the state of $v$ in $A$ as if $P(v')$ received this message (interpreting $\bot$ as no message); and \item if this is not the case, $v'$ sets $\know_{v'}=\false$. \end{compactenum} We claim that as long as $\know_{v'}=\true$ at $v'$, $v'$ has indeed a copy of the state of $P(v')$ in the corresponding execution of $A$; therefore, it can send the right messages and update its state variables correctly.